 Panoramas are great for sweeping landscapes, large groups of people, or—with the camera turned on its side—very tall buildings.

-Tap the Panorama button to switch to panorama mode.
+Tap Panorama to switch to panorama mode.
 Tap it again to start the shot, and then slowly pivot the camera from left to right (or bottom to top) as the scene fills in across the middle of the screen.
-Tap Done to finish the shot.
+Tap Stop to finish the shot.

 For more precise control of each shot, drag the Camera button toward the center to see all the dials.
 Move each dial to adjust white balance, focus, sensitivity (ISO), shutter speed, or brightness.

 Article ID: 17271 - Last Review: 12-May-2017 - Revision: 28